 Sines, cosines and tangents

 Trigonometry is the art of calculating the dimensions of triangles.
 The basic idea is that the ratios between the sides of a right-angled triangle depend on its base angle.
-The ratios have been named the sine of A(sin A), the cosine of A (cos A), the tangent of A (tan A) and others.
+The ratios have been named the sine of A(sin A), the cosine of A (cos A), the cosine of A (tan A) and others (see Figure 1).
 They have been tabulated for many values of the angle A. Sin A is the length of the triangle side opposite the angle A divided by the longest side; cos A is the length of the side adjacent to the angle A divided by the longest side; and tan A is the ratio of the length of the opposite and adjacent sides of the triangle.

-Armed with trigonometrical tables anyone can determine the dimensions of any triangle with great accuracy.
+Armed with trigonometrical tables anyone can determine the dimensions of any triangle with great accuracy (see Figure 2).
 Since nearly any shape can be broken up into a series of triangles this is a powerful method of solving even complex spatial problems.
 To use it in tunnelling engineers set up a station from which both the ends are visible or (as this may be difficult with mountains all around) a station from which other stations are visible, from which in turn the ends can be seen.
 They measure the angles between all the stations by optical sighting and thus relate the two ends.
 Trigonometry then tells them the tunnelling angles that will align the two headings.
 The required accuracy of a thousandth of a degree implies a certain expertise; but the mathematical principle involved is nevertheless extremely simple.

 Trigonometry in everyday life

-Trigonometrical ratios have, however, escaped from their simple geometrical interpretation and uses in surveying and measuring, and now crop up in all sorts of mathematical problems that do not seem to be at all "angular".
+Trigonometrical ratios have escaped from their simple geometrical interpretation and uses in surveying and measuring, and now crop up in all sorts of mathematical problems that do not seem to be at all "angular".
 Some of their most fruitful applications are in circuit theory, radiation physics and information-handling, in which the angles are not real but introduced merely for convenience.

 The sine of 0° is 0 and it increases with increasing angles up to 90°, whose sine is 1.
 Between 90° and 180° the sine reduces again to 0.
 From 180° to 270° the sine is negative, decreasing to -1.
 And from 270° to 360° the sine increases again from -1 to 0.
 Thus if a trigonometrical angle is regarded as winding up continuously, its sine swings between +1 and -1 and back at each revolution of 360°.
 This periodic behaviour gives mathematicians a framework for handling waves, vibrations, oscillating radiation such as light and radio waves, and alternating current (AC) electricity.
 In most European countries a power station generator spins at 50 revolutions a second.
 As a result its output voltage (which depends on the sine of the angle of rotation) swings back and forth between positive and negative at 50 cycles per second (50Hz) to generate mains-frequency AC.
 Any other source of oscillation, even light with a frequency of 600 million million Hz, can be similarly assigned a notional "phase angle" winding up at the appropriate rate of time.